jessicaxue/hello-world/README.md

 # hello-world
 Hi everyone!
-Jessica here, I am learning and and practising javascript recently!
+Jessica here, This is my test project on GH.
+I am learning and and practising javascript recently!